OPG Supports the United Nations Sustainable Development Goals

 • In addition to Co-60, nuclear generation also produces heavy water, or deuterium oxide, as well as tritium, a by-product of CANDU reactor operation.
 Deuterium oxide is an isotopic form of water that can be used to enhance medical imaging and help pharmaceuticals last longer in the bloodstream.
 It is essential for the continued CANDU fission process, and it is also a component used in every smartphone.

 • OPG’s subsidiary, Laurentis Energy Partners (LEP), is leading the way in isotope innovation.
-In 2022, LEP increased production of high-purity Helium-3 (He-3) to meet global demand.
+LEP produces high-purity Helium-3 (He-3) to meet global demand.
+He-3 has many uses, including Magnetic Resonance Imaging (MRI).
 The He-3 is extracted from tritium stored at OPG’s Darlington station.
 LEP is also working with BWXT Medical Ltd. to harvest Molybdenum-99 (Mo-99) from Darlington’s Unit 2, making Darlington the only commercial-scale reactor in the world to produce this critical product.
 Mo-99 is a parent isotope of Technetium-99m, one of the most prevalent diagnostic imaging agents in nuclear medicine.
 Technetium-99m is used on skeletal, brain, and organ imaging to detect and diagnose cancer and various diseases.
+Once operational, the arrangement between LEP and BWXT will be capable of producing enough Mo-99 to supply a significant portion of the current and future North American demand for this important diagnostic imaging radioisotope.

 4 - Quality EducationAlignment with SDG target:

-Target 4.5: By 2030, eliminate gender disparities in education and ensure equal access to all levels of education and vocational training for the vulnerable, including persons with disabilities, indigenous peoples and children in vulnerable situations.
+Target 4.5: By 2030, eliminate gender disparities in education and ensure equal access to all levels of education and vocational training for the vulnerable, including persons with disabilities, Indigenous Peoples and children in vulnerable situations.

 OPG contribution toward SDG:

 • OPG continues to take active steps to support equity, diversity, and inclusion (ED&I) within and beyond the energy sector, including in host communities.
-In 2022, OPG created a specialized recruitment team to focus on building and maintaining partnerships with community organizations that support equity-seeking individuals.
+OPG has created a specialized recruitment team to focus on building and maintaining partnerships with community organizations that support equity-seeking individuals.
 Similarly, the company continues to invest with partners to build long-term candidate pools and pipelines, such as in the case of continued investments in education programs at Ontario Tech University and Durham College, and with community partner, the BlackNorth Initiative.

 Alignment with SDG target:5 - Gender Equality